 Bose is synonymous with great headphones and with noise-cancelling too.
-The US audio firm was the first to offer its customers the silent treatment and is still very much at the top of the game, partly why choosing the best Bose headphones can be quite tricky.
+The US audio firm was the first to offer its customers the silent treatment and is still very much at the top of the game, which can make choosing the best Bose headphones tricky.

-Bose has won a string of awards for its noise-cancelling headphones.
-The ground-breaking wizardry blocks out ambient noise - aeroplane engines, the rumble of a train, irritating work colleagues - and, if you think that they offer a solution to you personal audio problems, then you might well be right.
+The good news is that Bose has won a string of awards for its most recent noise-cancellers.
+The ground-breaking wizardry blocks out ambient noise - aeroplane engines, the rumble of a train, office chatter - and, if you think that they offer a solution to you personal audio problems, then you might well be right.

-Whether you’re looking to shut out the world, bring your favourite songs to life or smash your fitness goals, it’s a fair bet that Bose has a pair of headphones to suit your needs.
+Bose offers a range of noise-cancelling headphones to suit every budget, and diversified into other types of cans – including sporty true wireless earbuds and premium wireless over-ears.
+So, whether you’re looking to shut out the world, bring your favourite songs to life or smash your fitness goals, Bose has a pair of headphones to suit your needs.

 Now, check your budget and requirements and browse the list below for the very best Bose headphones.